raspberrypilearning/button-switch-scratch-pi/en/step_5.md

 ## Controlling an LED

-As we looked at earlier, button switches are an **input** that sends information to your Pi about the moment it is pressed or released and whether it is currently held down or not held down.
+You may remember that button switches are an **input** that sends information to your Pi the moment it is pressed or released, and whether it is currently held down or not held down.

 So far, the only **output** that you have used is effects on a Scratch sprite shown visually on a screen.